iwg-mk1/vibeCodingForCreativePractice/README.md

 - Basic data structures (and especially the sense of how changing data structures can change the efficiency of certain tasks).
 - How to structure your code and files

+# Mini-Projects

+### BibleGPT

+I trained my own small GPT model on the Bible using Andrej Karpathy’s nanoGPT library: https://github.com/karpathy/nanoGPT.
+Less vibe coding here and more using Gemini to parse error messages, which was very useful.
+This project really helped me get fast at setting up environments and gave me a lot of confidence to do other things.

+### Corpus Convos:

+For this project I was trying to see if I could construct conversations, scripts, or dialogues between corpora by placing similar sentences next to each other.
+First I tried using SpaCy but then moved to the more apt BERT for getting sentence similarity.
+Transformer models like BERT actually work really well for this.
+The most successful way I arranged the sentences was just by starting with one sentence, then finding a unique sentence most similar to that and repeating with subsequently chained sentences.
+I also tried appending the sentence to come after the most similar sentence but that did not yield good results.

+This, like the previous project, was a good application for vibe coding since my domain knowledge of computationally quantifying semantic similarity was low going into this.

+One thing I learned was to make sure I was really reading the code to make sure it was actually running efficiently.
+The slop code was initially running sequentially and re-calling a super heavy function over and over again that only needed to be called once.
+Thankfully prompting it to run in parallel and only call that function once did work.

+### Video jockeying tool

+I wanted to make a video jockeying tool for another class and very lazily vibe coded it.
+There was a glitch in the playback that was actually kind of interesting so I kept it.
+Overall the impression I had from debugging the program was that it was very unstable, but that instability was interesting to me.

+### Talk To God

+I was re-visiting my Bible project and made a program where you say something, it clones your voice and uses whisper to transcribe it, then reads that transcript using the voice clone.
+This was to be a proof of concept for a more conversational mode of engaging with my Bible model and by extension God.
+A lot of this worked honestly scarily well.
+However, the one shot voice cloning that I could access with my hardware locally just was not good enough to make a good facsimile of someone’s voice.

+### Wizard Cippy Thing

+This was really the point I went in the wrong direction.
+I liked this idea of a conversation with a janky machine and wanted to make an evil Wizard Clippy thing that lived on your computer, talked to you, and responded to your screen.
+I got optical character recognition to work off screenshots it took of the desktop screen, a local Gemma model running, and a basic GUI but the Gemma model just could not be evil enough for me and I sort of ran out of steam on the project.
+I found working with the GUI to be incredibly frustrating and realized that if I wanted to get the results I was looking for with the model, I’d have to probably train a new one myself which I did not have time to do.

+### Sentence Similarity Visualizations

+I revisited the corpus conversations.
+I tried a few more methods to get better conversations going then decided I needed to get a GUI up and running.
+Being in vibe coding brain I just was like “make a GUI for this” and it produced some really trash GUIs using some python libraries which I fought with for a few hours.
+Then I remembered that I'm decently competent with JS/HTML/CSS and figured I should lean into that.
+I got Flask up and running which was definitely the right choice and started making visualizations with D3.js.
+I fought with it more and ended up in the funny position where I realized I would actually be faster and less stumped doing actual programming instead of vibe coding.
+I have domain knowledge here, I can move swiftly.
+Another funny thing was that as I was working on the GUI, I also was trying to find a more efficient way to find nearest neighbors with high dimensional vectors so I could have larger networks of sentences.
+I looked up some efficient data structures for that, found ball trees, and was immediately able to implement them.
+After it builds these trees, it runs super fast.

+The main point of frustration I found was that after about 250 lines of code, new edits continually break things and start adding inefficiencies.
+I think a better method would be to chunk all the code into separate files and only give the model the structure of the working parts, much like how you might actually write good production code.